apache/mxnet/contrib/clojure-package/examples/captcha/README.md

 INFO  org.apache.mxnet.util.NativeLibraryLoader: Deleting /tmp/mxnet6045308279291774865/mxnet-scala
 INFO  org.apache.mxnet.util.NativeLibraryLoader: Deleting /tmp/mxnet6045308279291774865
 ```
-The model is run on `captcha_example.png` by default.
+The model runs on `captcha_example.png` by default.

 It can be run on other generated captcha images as well.
 The script
 `gen_captcha.py` generates random captcha images for length 4.